jundalisay/superb/content/en/research/sismondi/economy/chapter-6.md

-+++
+---
+heading: "Chapter 6"
-title= "Taxation"
+title: "Taxation"
-date= 2022-03-27
+date: 2022-03-16
-image= "/covers/sismondi.jpg"
+image: "/covers/sismondi.jpg"
-description= "Quesnay's was the second system in political economy called the 'territorial system' or 'the system of the economists'" linkb= "/research/sismondi/economy/chapter-1" linkbtext= "Chapter 1" linkf= "/research/sismondi/economy/chapter-2" linkftext= "Chapter 2"
+description: "Quesnay's was the second system in political economy called the 'territorial system' or 'the system of the economists'"
-+++
+---

 <!-- The primary object of political economy is the development of national wealth; but  -->